 The principal investigator (PI) is responsible for providing documentation that all personnel listed in a protocol have completed the required animal care and use training, and that the certificates of completion are included with the protocol when submitted (or that the certificates of completion are on file in the IACUC office).

 Everyone named on the protocol—including students, lab techs, and visiting scholars—are required to complete the online CITI courses, available under the sections Investigators, Staff and Students, Post-Approval Monitoring (PAM), Reducing Pain and Distress in Laboratory Mice and Rats, Post-Procedure Care of Mice & Rats in Research: Minimizing Pain & Distress, and other CITI modules appropriate for the planned work.
 For example, if the protocol proposes the use of mice or rats, all named personnel must complete Working with Mice in Research and Working with Rats in Research Settings.
 If working with zebrafish or other species you must also complete species-specific training courses.
 Personnel working with wildlife must also complete the Wildlife Research section.

-Procedure-specific hands-on training may be obtained through the individual investigator’s laboratory or by contacting the Office of Animal Research (OAR) via email@example.com.
+Procedure-specific hands-on training may be obtained through the individual investigator’s laboratory or the Office of Animal Research via the OAR Training Request Form.

 NOTE: All principal investigators with protocols and key personnel handling IACUC submissions or training should be on the listserv.
 If you need to be added to the IACUC listserv, please contact email@example.com.

 There are four requirements to complete before working with animals at the University of Colorado at Boulder:

 These are voluntary additional training modules for personnel involved in research with vertebrate animals who wish to further their training: